allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 1. Under Resources, select Template.

-A. Check mark the desired Template; click Done.
+1. Check mark the desired Template; click Done.

 2. Click on the link for each crew position to find people who are qualified to fill the role.